 Our operations are comprised of two geographic operating segments in the United States and Europe.
 On May 27, 2022, the Company's board of directors approved a plan for the closure of the Company's manufacturing facility in Japan and announced an intention to cease operations in the region.
+The Company dissolved its Japan operations in December 2023.

 Revenue is derived from our Injection Molding, CNC Machining, 3D Printing and Sheet Metal product lines.
 Injection Molding revenue consists of sales of custom injection molds and injection-molded parts.
 CNC Machining revenue consists of sales of CNC-machined custom parts.
 3D Printing revenue consists of sales of custom 3D-printed parts.
 Sheet Metal revenue consists of sales of fabricated sheet metal custom parts and assemblies.

-Our revenue is generated from a diverse customer base, with no single customer company representing more than 5% of our total revenue in 2022.
-Our historical and current efforts to increase revenue have been directed at gaining new customers and selling to our existing customer base by increasing marketing and selling activities, including:
+Our revenue is generated from a diverse customer base and our historical and current efforts to increase revenue have been directed at gaining new customers and selling to our existing customer base by increasing marketing and selling activities, including:

-- · expanding the breadth and scope of our products by adding more sizes and materials to our offerings; - the introduction of our 3D Printing product line through our acquisition of FineLine in 2014; - expanding 3D printing to Europe through our acquisition of Alphaform in October 2015; - the introduction of our Sheet Metal product line through our acquisition of RAPID in 2017; - · continuously improving the usability of our product lines such as our web-centric applications; and - providing customers with on-demand access to a global network of premium manufacturing partners through our acquisition of Hubs in January 2021.
+- expanding the breadth and scope of our products by adding more sizes and materials to our offerings; - the introduction of our 3D Printing product line through our acquisition of FineLine in 2014; - expanding 3D printing to Europe through our acquisition of Alphaform in October 2015; - the introduction of our Sheet Metal product line through our acquisition of RAPID in 2017; - continuously improving the usability of our product lines such as our web-centric applications; and providing customers with on-demand access to a global network of premium manufacturing partners through our acquisition of Hubs in January 2021.

-During 2022, we served 56,333 unique product developers and engineers who purchased our products through our web-based customer interface, an increase of 1.8% over the same period in 2021.
+During 2023, we served 53,464 unique customer contacts who purchased our products through our web-based customer interface, a decrease of 5.1% over the same period in 2022.

-During 2021, we served 55,330 unique product developers and engineers who purchased our products through our web-based customer interface, an increase of 26.3% over the same period in 2020.
-The increase in product developers served was driven primarily by our acquisition of Hubs.
-Excluding the impact of Hubs, our product developers served increased 5.2% over the same period in 2020.
+During 2022, we served 56,333 unique customer contacts who purchased our products through our web-based customer interface, an increase of 1.8% over the same period in 2021.